Standing Spinal Twist B - Katichakrasana B

 Step 3

-Exhale, bring the left hand on the right shoulder and wrap the right arm around the back, bringing the hand around to the left side of the waist.
+Exhale gently as you place your left hand on your right shoulder, wrapping your right arm around your back and bringing the hand to the left side of your waist.

 Step 4